1110sillabo/python_learners_glossary/README.rst

   have eight digits, your system can be called octal, but it is conventional to use from 0 to 7.

-  Example: 80 decimal_ is 120 octal_
+  Example: 80 decimal_ is 120 octal_.

 .. _hexadecimal:
 .. _hex: